5004-SEA-Fa24-Geeng/hello-world-egsui/Report.md

 4. What does `toString()` do in Java?
 Why should any object class you create have a `toString()` method?

-   > The `toString()` method returns the string representation of the object.
-It's easy for reading and debugging.
+   > The `toString()` method returns the string representation of the object.[^5] It's easy for reading and debugging.
 The reason we should create a `toString()` method for any object class is to override the superclass `toString()` method and generate its own string representation.

 5. What is javadoc style commenting?
 What is it used for?